cloudflare/cloudflare-docs/content/pages/functions/bindings.md

 # Bindings

 A [binding](/workers/configuration/bindings/) enables your Pages Functions to interact with resources on the Cloudflare developer platform.
 Use bindings to integrate your Pages Functions with Cloudflare resources like [KV](/kv/reference/how-kv-works/), [Durable Objects](/durable-objects/), [R2](/r2/), and [D1](/d1/).
-You can set bindings for both production and preview environments.
+You can set bindings for both production and preview environments using the Cloudflare dashboard or via a `wrangler.toml` [config file](/pages/functions/wrangler-configuration/#bindings).

+In order to create a binding, you must already have a resource set up to bind to.

 {{<Aside type="note">}}

-Setup instructions for bindings in this guide are for the Cloudflare Dashboard.
-You can also configure bindings via a `wrangler.toml` [config file](/pages/functions/wrangler-configuration/#bindings).
+When developing bindings locally, your binding will use local storage.
+It can not access data stored remotely on Cloudflare’s servers.

 {{</Aside>}}

-You must already have a resource set up to continue.

-{{<Aside type="note">}}

-Local development uses local storage.
-It cannot access data stored on Cloudflare’s servers.

-{{</Aside>}}

 ## KV namespaces

 [Workers KV](/kv/reference/kv-namespaces/) is Cloudflare's key-value storage solution.

+### Set your binding via the dashboard

 To bind your KV namespace to your Pages Function:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. In **Account Home**, select **Workers & Pages**.